 Best For 4K: Nvidia GeForce RTX 2080 Ti

 If you're looking for the no-holds-barred champion of graphics cards, right now it's the GeForce RTX 2080 Ti.
-If you're serious about maxing out all the graphics settings and you want to play at 4K, this is the card to get — it's mostly overkill for 1080p gaming, though enabling all ray tracing effects in games that support the feature makes 1080p still reasonable.
-Just look at Minecraft RTX performance to see how increased levels of ray tracing can bring even the 2080 Ti to its knees.
+It's capable of maxing out all the graphics settings at 4K in most games, so if that's what you're after, this is the card to get.
+It's mostly overkill for 1080p and even 1440p gaming, where the RTX 2080 Super is often sufficient for a much lower price.
+However, enabling all the ray tracing effects in games like Minecraft RTX performance can bring even the 2080 Ti to its knees.

 MORE: Best Graphics Cards